 CERTIFIED ORGANIC!
 Arbason Beefsteak organic tomato seeds produce very vigorous plants that grow reliably under a wide variety of conditions.
 Equally suited to protected culture or open field.
-The plants produce large, uniform fruit with an average weight of 200-255 grams (7-9 oz.).
+The plants produce medium to large, uniform fruit with an average weight of 200-255g (7-9 oz).
 Fruits may grow larger when pruned to 4-5 fruits per cluster.
 Matures early, excellent yields.

 Arbason organic tomatoes have excellent tomato flavour that balances rich acid with a hint of sweetness.
 Fruit is dark red in colour, with firm, smooth, thick flesh.
 For best flavour harvest when fully ripe.

 The plants are resistant to, or tolerant of, the following tomato diseases: Tomato Mosaic Virus, Verticillium Wilt, Fusarium Wilt race 0,1.